-They are super-energetic and require two 45-minute walks a day are a good place to start, adjust the duration to suit their personality (just remember to limit her exercise when your Cockapoo is a puppy):
+The Cockapoo is super-energetic and requires two 45-minute walks a day, adjust the duration to suit their personality (just remember to limit her exercise when your Cockapoo is a puppy):

 - 8 weeks old – 10-minute walks twice a day

 - 12 weeks old – 15-minute walks twice a day

 - 16 weeks old – 20-minute walks twice per day